Freedom of the press in the United States: Ranking and polling of United States press freedom

-In 2022, the U.S. ranked 42nd in the Reporters Without Borders Press Freedom Index.
-This is an overall measure of freedom available to the press, including a range of factors including government censorship, control over journalistic access, and whistleblower protections.
-The U.S.'s ranking fell from 20th in 2010 to 57th in 2025.
+In 2026, the U.S. ranked 64th out of 180 countries in the Reporters Without Borders' Press Freedom Index.
+This is an overall measure of freedom available to the press, which includes a range of factors including government censorship, control over journalistic access, and whistleblower protections.
+This ranking fell from 20th in 2010 and 42nd in 2022.

 Freedom House, a U.S.-based watchdog organization, ranked the United States 30th out of 197 countries in press freedom in 2014.
 Its report praised the constitutional protections given American journalists and criticized authorities for placing undue limits on investigative reporting in the name of national security.
 Freedom House gives countries a score out of 100, with 0 the most free and 100 the least free.
 The score is broken down into three separately-weighted categories: legal (out of 30), political (out of 40) and economic (out of 30).
 The United States scored 6, 10, and 5, respectively, that year for a cumulative score of 21.

 In a Pew Research survey of 11,889 U.S. journalists conducted from February 16 to March 17, 2022, 57% stated that they were "extremely" or "very" concerned about the prospect of press restrictions being imposed in the United States.